theMyle/goFS/README.md

 ## Features

-- `SORT`: Sorts top level files in the chosen directory (not including directories).
+- `SORT`: Sorts the entire content of the selected directory.
-- `UNSORT`: Unsorts all files in the chosen directory (recursively).
+- `UNSORT`: Unsorts all files in the chosen directory (Puts them outside).
 - `FILTER`: Filters files with the specified file extensions in the chosen directory.
   - `_filter & move_` - moves files.